 The magic state gadget is a procedure involving only Clifford gates and measurements, acting on the target qubit and a single ancilla magic state.
 This gadget is shown in Fig.~\ref{fig:PBC_fig}$(a)$.
 It involves the measurement of the joint parity operator $Z_c Z_a$, where $Z_c$ is the Pauli operator acting on the target (computational) qubit, and $Z_a$ is that acting on the ancilla qubit.
 The measurement is then followed by the action of the following Clifford gate:

 where $\mathcal{C}_k$ is the $k$-qubit Clifford group.
 If the measurement outcome is $+1$, then $S^\dagger$ is next applied to the target qubit.

 After replacing all $t$ $T$ gates with the above gadgets, we have two registers: an $n$-qubit computational register and a $t$-qubit MSR.
-The circuit acting on these two registers now involves Clifford gates, gadget measurements (GMs), monitoring measurements and final ``output" measurements (OMs), see Fig.~\ref{fig:PBC_fig}$(b)$ for an example.
-Our simulation goal is to sample the OM outcomes.
+The circuit acting on these two registers now involves Clifford gates, gadget measurements (GMs), monitoring measurements and final ``output" measurements, see Fig.~\ref{fig:PBC_fig}$(b)$ for an example.
+Our simulation goal is to sample the output measurement outcomes.